-The Council on Technology & Engineering Teacher Education (CTETE) is the international professional organization focusing on the needs of Technology & Engineering Teacher Education.
-The CTETE is affiliated with the International Technology and Engineering Educators Association (ITEEA).
-Founded in 1950, the CTETE strives to: (a) provide educational leadership opportunities for its members; (b) stimulate research and scholarship related to the technology and engineering education profession; and (c) support and further the professional ideals of technology and engineering teacher education.
+The Council on Technology and Engineering Teacher Education (CTETE) is the international professional organization focusing on the needs of Technology and Engineering Teacher Education.
+CTETE is affiliated with ITEEA.
+CTETE strives to: (a) provide educational leadership opportunities for its members; (b) stimulate research and scholarship related to the technology and engineering education profession; and (c) support and further the professional ideals of technology and engineering teacher education.

 One component of this project has been to utilize a Web-based portal to enhance communication and facilitate access to existing expertise within the profession.
 Using rich media Web development tools, a series of presentations have been and continue to be captured and made available for use by early career faculty.
 These materials are used to stimulate discussion and inform practice as participants endeavor to enhance their scholarship and productivity in the areas of teaching, research, and service.

 Planned Annual Activities:

 Benefits of the Program

 This program is providing an opportunity for rising technology and engineering educators from across the country to develop as professional leaders, develop community, and have experiences related to the promotion of technology and engineering education and technological literacy in our schools.
 Furthermore, the best of practices are being shared throughout different regions of the country via the media technology established in the course of this year long program.